Who We Are

 MusicSA History and Corporate Structure

-MusicSA has operated in South Australia for 25 years and is a Registered Company Limited.
-The Not-For-Profit Organisation is governed by a board of directors and led by a CEO.
-We have delivered more than two decades of successful outcomes, such as accredited industry training, the live music festival Umbrella Festival, talent showcases Scouted, the Adelaide 500 Bands on Track and the SA Music Awards.
+MusicSA has operated in South Australia for 26 years and is a Registered Company Limited.
+The not-for-profit organisation is governed by a board of directors and led by a CEO.
+We have delivered more than two decades of successful outcomes, such as accredited industry training, the live music festival Umbrella Festival which has now been replaced with Good Music Month, talent showcases Scouted, VAILO Adelaide 500 programming of local emerging acts, and the SA Music Awards.

 Our Staff